 Welcome

-Welcome to Kvelíere, the blog, portfolio, and playground of Collin Brown.
+Welcome to Kvelíere, the blog, portfolio, and playground of Elyá.
 You'll find an assortment of links to my various projects; I write, program, study computational linguistics, construct languages of my own, and generally nerd-out about a lot of stuff such as history, mathematics, and a great many other things.
 I'm likely to publish articles discussing any of my honestly quite ecclectic interests.
 I'm especially fascinated by linguistics, history, programming, literature, and any combination thereof.

 These days, I'm pursing a graduate degree in computational linguistics at Indiana University.
 In particular, my interest is in developing technologies for marginalized languages.
 I'm studying Tibetan and Basque, and I have experience with Spanish and Japanese as well.
 I've also toyed around with writing an essay on the history of the application of computational and statistical methods to historical linguistics, but that likely won't be finished for quite some time—the topic is quite vast—but hopefully I'll get that up here some day.
 1 2